-I am a political economist in at the University of Technology Sydney.
-My research focuses on the relationship between the economy and society, in the areas of neoliberalism, state theory, and labour and social movements.
-I am particularly interested in state and civil society responses to economic crisis and change.
-My latest research is on the phenomena of ‘anti-politics’, and the crisis of representation that leads people to increasingly see politics as detached from their lives.
+I am a political economist at the University of Technology Sydney.
+My research focuses on the relationship between the economy and society, in the areas of neoliberalism, labour and social movements.
+I am particularly interested in state and civil society responses to economic and environmental crisis.
+My latest research is on the experience of climate related heat stress events in workplaces, and the phenomena of ‘anti-politics’.

-Prior to completing my PhD I worked as an investigator for the NSW Ombudsman.
-I have also worked in research and policy for a number of non-government organisations, and for a member of the NSW Parliament.
+Prior to completing my PhD I worked as an investigator for the NSW Ombudsman, in research and policy for a number of universities and non-government organisations, and as an advisor to a member of the NSW Parliament.

 An Integral State acknowledges the traditional owners of the land it is written in, especially the Gadigal of the Eora Nation.
 An Integral State acknowledges Elders past, present and future and and their continuing struggles for self-determination and justice.